jyhi/www/about.md

   - and theme [Minima][minima-self] v2.99 (self-use fork with changes and enhancements)
 - by and hosted on [Cloudflare Pages][cf-pages]

-No analytical script (e.g. Google Analytics) is deployed on the site to track users.
+No analytical script (e.g. Google Analytics) is deployed on the site, nor there is a cookie set from the site to track users.
 However, the following service providers **do** analyse visitors:

 - **Google**: [Google Search Console][gsc] is set up on the domain name, so Google search results related to this site are analysed; summaries about e.g. keywords used by the user are given.
 - **Cloudflare**: DNS and most network traffic on the domain go through Cloudflare, so the network traffic is analysed; summaries about e.g. visitor locations are given.